Yves Rossy

-Yves Rossy (/fr/) is a Swiss military-trained pilot and an aviation enthusiast.
+Yves Rossy (/fr/) (born 27 August 1959) is a Swiss military-trained pilot and aviation enthusiast.
 He is known as the inventor of a series of experimental individual jet packs, the latest using carbon-fibre wings for flight.
 Often referred to as "Jetman", Rossy has sometimes tested and presented new versions of his jetpacks in high-profile events staged around the world.

 Early life and career

 Rossy served as a fighter pilot in the Swiss Air Force, where he flew Dassault Mirage IIIs, Northrop F-5 Tiger IIs, and Hawker Hunters.
 He piloted Boeing 747s for Swissair, and later for Swiss International Air Lines.

 Jet wingpack

 Rossy developed and built a wingsuit system comprising a backpack equipped with semi-rigid aeroplane-type carbon-fiber wings—with a span of about 2.4 m—powered by four Jetcat P400 jet engines, modified from large kerosene-fueled model aircraft engines.
 This has led to him being referred to in the press by various monikers, such as The Airman, Rocketman, Fusionman, and—most commonly—Jetman.